aws-samples/aws-amplify-react-native-events-app-workshop/amplify/README.md

 Note: It is recommended to run this command from the root of your app directory ?
 Enter a name for the project eventapp
 ?
 Enter a name for the environment dev
 ?
-Choose your default editor: Visual Studio Code
+Choose your default editor: None
 ?
 Choose the type of app that you're building javascript Please tell us about your project
 ?
 What javascript framework are you using react-native